isb-cgc/readthedocs/docs/source/sections/data/CPTAC_about.rst

 About the NCI Clinical Proteomic Tumor Analysis Consortium Data Set
 ---------------------------------------------------------------------

 CPTAC data consists of whole-genome sequencing, whole-exome sequencing, RNA sequencing, and miRNA sequencing.
 The program analyzed more than 700 cases.
 The Genomic Data Commons (GDC) currently has controlled VCF, TSV, and BAM data available.
-The project identification in the GDC Data Portal is `CPTAC-2 <https://portal.gdc.cancer.gov/projects/CPTAC-2>`_ and `CPTAC-3 <https://portal.gdc.cancer.gov/projects/CPTAC-3>`_.
+The Project ID in the GDC Data Portal is `CPTAC-2 <https://portal.gdc.cancer.gov/projects/CPTAC-2>`_ and `CPTAC-3 <https://portal.gdc.cancer.gov/projects/CPTAC-3>`_.

 For more information on the CPTAC data, please refer to these sites: